 - …and a video extract:

-- This is the complete edition of Nationwide if you want to hear the Hawke-Carleton exchange in context – it includes appearances by Ian MacPhee, Don Chipp, Simon Crean and Gough Whitlam (41m):
+- This is the complete edition of Nationwide if you want to see the Hawke-Carleton exchange in context – it includes appearances by Ian MacPhee, Don Chipp, Simon Crean and Gough Whitlam (41m):

 This is the front page of The Age in Melbourne on February 4, 1983: